Maldives Media and Broadcasting Regulation Act: Domestic and international criticism

 The Maldives Journalists Association (MJA) called for the withdrawal of the bill entirely along with the Maldivian Democratic Party (MDP).
 This was followed by Reporters Without Borders, Human Rights Watch, International Federation of Journalists, Committee to Protect Journalists condemning and calling for the withdrawal of the bill.
 Former president Abdulla Yameen alleged that the government is intending to conceal issues using the bill.

 The MMC called for the president to veto the bill and that it'll pose a threat to journalism.
 Broadcom said that the bill is impossible to implement.

 The MJA submitted a petition to the People's Majlis urging the MPs and the president to reject the bill.

 When the bill was passed, the IFJ condemned the passing of the bill.
 The U.S. Embassy in the Maldives called for the government to uphold the freedoms of expression, including dissenting and opposition voices and the Bar Council of the Maldives called for the president to reconsider signing the bill.
 The CPJ urged Muizzu to reject the bill.

 The High Commission of the United Kingdom in the Maldives called for government to uphold freedom of the press and freedom of expression as they reaffirmed in 2024 at the 2024 CHOGM meeting in Samoa.

 Spokesperson Ravina Shamdasani of the UN Human Rights Office has said that the UN Human Rights commissioner Volker Türk called for the repealment of the law and how it "undermine media freedom and the right to freedom of expression for the people of the Maldives if not withdrawn."

+Civicus condemned the law and rated the Maldives as "obstructed" as the state of civic space.

 Government response

 Muizzu's cabinet defended the law on social media.
 Foreign Minister Abdulla Khaleel claimed that the legislation protects freedom of expression.
 Information Minister Ibrahim Waheed said that the bill is a step towards accountability and professionalism while noting that there are rooms for improvements.
 Defence Minister Mohamed Ghassan Maumoon said that the law was debated and went through parliamentary process and saying that media groups have representation.

-In response to the mounting international criticism, Muizzu accused journalists of spreading fake news and creating dicisions.
+In response to the mounting international criticism, Muizzu accused journalists of spreading fake news.
 He also said that he didn't care about any statements the international organisations make.
 Muizzu also said that he won't allow anyone to challenge, disobey, or defy any laws.